zenozeng/p5.js-svg/logs.md

 - Override svgcanvas.ctx.fillRect & svgcanvas.ctx.clearRect for p5.prototype.background & p5.prototype.clear

-    Now when `clear` or `background` called, the svg will remove all child elements to save resources (with 200ms delay to ensure current frame have enough time to stay)
+    Now when `clear` or `background` called, the svg will remove all child elements to save resources

 - Add generation-based gc to svgcanvas (buggy)